youssefld/Pricing4Java/README.md

 The class also provides a set of methods that can be used to retrieve information about the pricing configuration anywhere in the app.
 By injecting the component in any class, the following methods can be used:

-- **getPlanContext**: Returns a Map<String, Plan> that represents the plan context that is going to be evaluated.
+- **getPlanContext**: Returns a Map<String, Object> that represents the plan context that is going to be evaluated.

-- **getFeatures**: Returns a Map<String, Feature>that represents the features declared on the pricing configuration.

-- **getUsageLimits**: Returns a Map<String, UsageLimit> that represents the usage limits declared on the pricing configuration.

 - **getPricingManager**: Maps the information of the YAML configuration file to a PricingManager object to easily operate with pricing properties.